julianrosner/What_Celebrity_Are_You/README.md

 <div align="center">
   <img src="https://github.com/julianrosner/What_Celebrity_Are_You/blob/main/figs/medium_paul1.jpg?raw=true">
 </div>
 The man on the left of the above image is my father.
-Note that we both match to the same celebrity.
+Note that he and I both match to the same celebrity.
 The model has noticed the resmebelance between us.

 <div align="center">
   <img src="https://github.com/julianrosner/What_Celebrity_Are_You/blob/main/figs/medium_paul2.jpg?raw=true">